vortico/flama/docs/index.md

 ## Dependencies

-Following Starlette philosophy Starlette API reduce the number of hard dependencies to those that are used as the core:
+Following Starlette philosophy Flama reduce the number of hard dependencies to those that are used as the core:

-* [`starlette`][Starlette] - Starlette API is a layer on top of it.
+* [`starlette`][Starlette] - Flama is a layer on top of it.
-* [`marshmallow`][Marshmallow] - Starlette API data schemas and validation.
+* [`marshmallow`][Marshmallow] - Flama data schemas and validation.

 It does not have any more hard dependencies, but some of them are necessaries to use some features: